Hurricane Beryl makes landfall on Mexico’s Caribbean coast near Tulum as a Category 2 storm

 Once the earliest storm to develop into a Category 5 hurricane in the Atlantic, Beryl spread destruction in Jamaica, St. Vincent and the Grenadines and Barbados in recent days.

-Early Friday, the storm’s center was about 40 miles (65 kilometers) east of Tulum and was moving west-northwest at 15 mph (about 24 kph), the hurricane center said.
+Early Friday, the storm’s center was about 15 miles (25 kilometers) north-northwest of Tulum and was moving west-northwest at 15 mph (about 24 kph), the hurricane center said.

 On Friday, Beryl was expected to weaken as it crossed over the Yucatan peninsula and re-emerge in the Gulf of Mexico, where the surprisingly resilient storm could once again become a hurricane and make a second landfall around Mexico's border with Texas next week.